-Other intervening parties include the Consumer Advocate Division of the PSC, the West Virginia Energy Users Group, Longview Power (owner of the Longview coal-fired power plant), the Sierra Club, Harrison County Power and Brooke County Power (owners of two planned natural gas-fired power plants) and the WV Coal Association.
+Other intervening parties include the Consumer Advocate Division of the PSC, the West Virginia Energy Users Group, Longview Power (owner of the Longview coal-fired power plant), the Sierra Club, Harrison County Power and Brooke County Power (owners of two planned natural gas-fired power plants).

 Key conclusions from Schlissel’s expert testimony

 - Mon Power and Potomac Edison’s estimate of the economic impact of the purchase on ratepayers is flawed.
 Mon Power and Potomac Edison’s analysis is driven by the extremely optimistic, unreasonable assumption that the future will be very different (and much more favorable to the economics of coal-fired generation) than the recent past.
 If their assumptions were realistic, FirstEnergy subsidiary Allegheny Energy Supply wouldn’t be trying to sell the plant.

 - The proposed purchase of Pleasants would likely cost ratepayers over $400 million over the next 15 years.
 That is because the revenues that will be earned from selling Pleasants’ electricity on the regional electricity market will not be sufficient to cover the costs of owning and operating Pleasants, including a profit to FirstEnergy.